model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 ### History Variables

-Kani's contract language contains additional support for reasoning how the value of mutable memory changes.
-One case where this is necessary is whenever `ensures` needs to reason about state before the function call.
-By default it only has access to state after the call completes, which will be different if the call mutates memory.
+Kani's contract language contains additional support to reason about changes of mutable memory.
+One case where this is necessary is whenever `ensures` needs to refer to state before the function call.
+By default variables in the ensures clause are interpreted in the post-call state whereas history variables are interpreted in the pre-call state.

 Returning to our `pop` function from before we may wish to describe in which case the result is `Some`.
 However that depends on whether `self` is empty